Mahoney/lidalia-lang/src/site/markdown/index.md

 See the [JavaDocs](./apidocs/index.html) for full documentation and the [Test Source](./xref-test/index.html) for complete examples of usage.
 Below are some examples from some of the more common classes.

+Details on how to depend on this library in your favourite build tool can be found [here](./dependency-info.html).

 ### Examples

 #### Making Checked Exceptions Unchecked